Everything you need to know regarding dish-washing machine installation: a complete handbook

 FAQ

-What plumbing connections are there for dishwashers?
+What kinds of plumbing connections are offered for dishwashers?

 The various types of dishwasher plumbing connections include direct plumbing, air gap, and high-loop.